 Some of them did not even bother to notice that code written to work on development environment is very likely to be broken on production.

 And, you guess it, they ALWAYS had database constraint-related bugs when testing in SIT-like environments.
-This constraint issue, coupled with their low intellect, kept the outsourced company to deliver the product due to these bugs.
+This used to happen every week.

 These people had no idea that they are bad devs, despite having worked in software for more than a decade.
 If you go to their LinkedIn profile you’ll see that they brag about how they know “CRUD”, “PostgreSQL”, “REST API”.
 One of them even spells Go (Golang) differently 5 times in their resume.
+It’s like applying for a manager saying you can do Excel and PowerPoint.

 Yes, they are that stupid, but they think they are worthy of being called senior.

-The BA I worked with was very incompetent - ALL business requirements I got always had some errors that needed to be amended (of course I was the one who found out the BRD was shit).
+The BA I worked with was very incompetent - ALL business requirements I got always had some errors abd needed to be amended (of course I was the one who found out the BRD was shit).

 The worst thing about this is the business-side employees who knew little SQL, but knew it enough for their managers to let them design SQL schemas.
 This led to the worst SQL tables and business logic I’ve ever seen.